seeren-training/Symfony/demo-api/README.md

 ## Installation

-Make a project but not full, you do no need tempalte rendering, we will install package needed one by one.
+Make a project but not full, you do no need template rendering, we will install package needed one by one.

 * *Install skeleton*